DamienIrving/teaching/utas_climate_lecture.md

 Why do these maps look the way they do?
 - Why is most of the planet at a habitable temperature?
-- Why are all the major deserts of the world (Sahara, Gobi, Mojave, Kalahari, Great Victoria) located at a similar latitude north or south?
+- Why are all the major deserts of the world located at a similar latitude north or south?
+- Why does our weather in Hobart tend to come from the west?
 - Why is it four seasons in one day/week in Melbourne but basically the same weather every singe day in Darwin?
 - Why is it freezing cold in Newfoundland and Labrador but relatively mild in the UK?